WebTigers/Tiger/README.md

 Why reinvent the wheel each time you or a new client needs a software application platform?
 Tiger has these pieces already in place and is ready to rock!

+### Cost/Benefit Analysis
+WebTigers has already done all the heavy lifting for you in terms of getting your new multi-user website or SaaS app up and running.

+It would cost you literally 1,000’s of hours of development time just to get your new site or custom web application to the point where Tiger is out of the box!

+How do we know?
+Because that is exactly the amount of time we put into building Tiger!

+The typical development cost for web apps is $75 to $100 per hour for very experienced developers and application architects.
+Tiger has just saved you at a minimum, 3 to 6 months of exceptional work.

+If you had only 2 very experienced full-time developers and architects working for 3 months just to get your SaaS app up and running to a base operation of user management, you’d spend $50,000 to $150,000 in people hours alone.

+Tiger has you up and running out of the box for **just $12 bucks a month** per Tiger instance.
+Tiger saves you huge amounts of time and money.
+Those are precious months and dollars you can be devoting to marketing and other aspects of your business!

 # Specifications
 Here’s what makes Tiger tick ...